 Author: Landon Kahn, Todae Solar

 PPA’s (power purchase agreement) have an extensive history in the US with numerous Fortune 500 companies employing them to reduce their energy costs.
 PPA’s have existed on a large scale utility level in Australia, but they are a real, viable and attractive option for all businesses both large and small.

 The benefit from this model is that generally a PPA offers a cheaper rate than current grid prices, and this rate is secured for a fixed term (say 15 years) with indexation to CPI.
-Effectively an organisation can lock in an electricity tariff for 15 years without capital expenditure.
+Effectively an organization can lock in an electricity tariff for 15 years without capital expenditure.

 Whilst PPA’s have been employed on a utility level, in Australia they have not been prevalent in the commercial sector.
-The Australian market has evolved significantly and many organisations are now adopting PPA’s at similar levels to that experienced in the US.
+The Australian market has evolved significantly and many organizations are now adopting PPA’s at similar levels to that experienced in the US.
 Three significant factors have led to the dramatic increase in the viability of PPA’s in Australia:

 - The sharp rises in electricity prices nationally

 - The reduction in solar component pricing (by as much as 75% in the last 4 years)

 - The solar rebate (while under review) is close to its cap, allowing maximum leverage of the subsidy

 These three factors have enabled operators to offer PPA’s at an extremely competitive rate, potentially offering discounts of around 15% on current day electricity tariffs.

 As an owner-occupier with sufficient roof space, setting up a PPA is relatively simple, and requires minimal effort.
 A PPA can be executed in the same amount of time it takes to execute a new electricity supplier agreement.